matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 If an identity server is too old and a HTTP 404, 405 or 501 is received when accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.
-However, clients should be aware that plain-text 3pids are required, and should ask for user consent accordingly.
+However, clients should be aware that plain-text 3pids are required, and MUST ask for user consent to send 3pids in plain-text, and be clear about where they are being sent to.

 ## Tradeoffs